SomeshRao007/CI-CD-AWS/README.md

 - Install CodeDeploy agent using the resource kit for optimal results.
 - Create service roles and IAM instance profiles for secure access.
--Utilize AppSpec files for streamlined deployments from GitHub.
+- Utilize AppSpec files for streamlined deployments from GitHub.
--Troubleshoot deployment issues with log monitoring.
+- Troubleshoot deployment issues with log monitoring.

 **Target Audience:**

--Developers and DevOps engineers deploying applications to AWS.
+- Developers and DevOps engineers deploying applications to AWS.
--Users seeking guidance on CodeDeploy agent installation and configuration on Amazon Linux 2.
+- Users seeking guidance on CodeDeploy agent installation and configuration on Amazon Linux 2.
--Anyone interested in streamlining application deployments using CodeDeploy.
+- Anyone interested in streamlining application deployments using CodeDeploy.

 # Installation for AMAZON Linux 2 AMI
 ```